-This article covers the needed quick fixes for iPhone stuck on verifying updates for different models of iPhone.
+This article covers all necessary, quick solutions for iPhone stuck on verifying updates for different models of iPhone.
+Check them out!

 What does "Verify Update" on iPhone mean?

-Any time your iPhone says "Verifying updates", it doesn’t imply that it’s stuck in an update, it implies that the verification process which normally takes few seconds is prolonging longer than it should.
+Anytime your iPhone says "Verifying updates", it doesn’t imply that it’s stuck in an update.
+Rather, it indicates that the verification process (which normally takes 15 minutes) is prolonging longer than it should.

 1. Ensure that your iPhone is charged fully.
-During any update, your iPhone should be well charged to ensure the update process completes uninterrupted.
+During any update, your iPhone should be well charged to ensure the update process can be completed uninterruptedly.

-2. Check to ensure that your Wi-Fi has good strength as a poor connection will fail to verify the update and your iPhone will get stuck at verifying updates.
+2. Check to ensure that your Wi-Fi has a good signal strength.
+Otherwise, with a poor internet connection, your iPhone will fail to verify the update and get stuck at verifying updates.

-3. Ensure you have adequate free space on your iPhone to accommodate the updates.
-You can easily verify this from Settings > General > About > Available.
+3. Ensure you have adequate free space on your iPhone to accommodate the update packages.
+You can easily verify this, Settings > General > About > Available.

-4. Before you update, create a backup of your iPhone, this is to ensure you evade a case of lost data as you can easily restore your backup.
+4. Before you update, create a backup of your iPhone data, in case you lose it during the repair process.
+Also, this can ensure that you easily restore your backup later.

-Quick fix for iPhone is stuck on verifying updates
+Quick fixes for iPhone stuck on verifying updates

-1. Lock your iPhone the wake it up.
+1. Lock your iPhone and then wake it up.

 2. Hard Reset